skrapkam/samchang/src/projects/google/index.md

 ## Prototyping

 I also prototyped to help both our client and developers understand how certain interactions work.
-This helped speed up the process of approving the interactions and saved valuable time that would’ve been used to explain the interactions.
+This helped speed up the process of approving the interactions and saved valuable time that would've been used to explain the interactions.

 <gif>
 <img src="https://www.dropbox.com/s/rgjg19oa26nw5va/gif_vr180_prototype.gif?raw=1" />